FREE SHIPPING ON ALL ORDERS OVER $150

 Starting from the top of your body, the traps are the muscles that form a diamond shape between your spine and your shoulders.
 They’re located in the very upper back.
 Along with the traps, the rhomboids are also positioned in the mid-upper back area.

-Finally, the muscles of the lower back—the erector spinae—are essential when it comes to stabilizing your spine, preventing lower back problems, and will also help when it comes to improving your coordination and balance.
+Finally, the muscles that run along the length of the spine, the erector spinae are essential when it comes to stabilizing your spine, preventing lower back problems, and will also help when it comes to improving your coordination and balance.

 Depending on your goals, you’ll want to make some movements your “main” lifts during a workout session while also paying attention to the volume you lift over the number of reps.